Currently, there are no estimated processing times for this application.

 - We will decide to approve, close, or deny the application.
 If we close it, the applicant may reapply without prejudice.
 If we deny it, the applicant can file an appeal through our appeal process.

 - We will send our approval letter directly to the applicant.
-The letter with our decision will be accessible for 30 days through the Integrated Application Registry.
+The letter with our decision will be accessible through the Integrated Application Registry.
 We will also share our decision on our Publication of Decision page.